 Argument Description no-rule-match pass Specifies what to do with traffic that does not match any rule in a map that only has drop rules.
 This argument changes the default behavior of drop to pass in a drop-only map.
 If you do not use this argument and there are only drop rules in a map, the default behavior is that all traffic not matching the rules will be dropped, or, if a shared collector is configured, traffic will be sent to the shared collector.
 However, if you use this argument and there are only drop rules in a map, traffic will be passed rather than dropped.
-For example: (config) # map alias m1 (config map alias m1) # type regular byRule (config map alias m1) # from 1/1/x1 (config map alias m1) # to 2/1/x2 (config map alias m1) # rule add drop ipver 4 (config map alias m1) # no-rule-match pass (config map alias m1) # exit Use this argument in maps that do not include a GigaSMART operation (use gsop).
-NOTE: When managing map rule resources, note that using this argument consumes one extra map rule. oob-copy from <inline-network alias="" <br="">through-list item> [dir ] to <tool< td="">For flexible inline arrangements, configures an out-of-band (OOB) map by copying from a flexible inline map as follows:</tool<></inline-network> For flexible inline arrangements, configures an out-of-band (OOB) map by copying from a flexible inline map as follows: port list> tag <none as-inline="" =""></none> from-Specifies the OOB copy source as follows: inline network alias-Taps traffic from the source inline network of the flexible inline map. through list item-Taps traffic from a tool member in the a-to-b or b-to-a list.
-NOTE: All sources of an OOB copy configuration must be a member of the flexible inline map, either an inline network in the from parameter or a single member of the a-to-b or b-to-a inline tool list. dir-Specifies the direction of the source from which to tap traffic as follows: • a-to-b-Taps traffic from the a-to-b side of the source. • b-to-a -Taps traffic from the b-to-a side of the source. • to -Specifies the destination inline tools.
-The to parameter can be a regular tool port, a hybrid port, or a GigaStream on the same GigaVUE node. tag-Specifies the OOB copy tag as follows: none-Does not tag packets going to the OOB tool.
-The default is none. as-inline-Uses the same external VLAN tag as the flexible inline map.
-For example: (config) # map alias flexmap oob-copy from iN1 dir a-to-b to it1 tag as-inline param traffic control Specifies an option to pass GTP control traffic (GTP-c) to all GigaSMART engines in a GTP engine group.
+For example: (config) # map alias m1 (config map alias m1) # type regular byRule (config map alias m1) # from 1/1/x1 (config map alias m1) # to 2/1/x2 (config map alias m1) # no-rule-match pass (config map alias m1) # no-rule-match pass (config map alias m1) # exit Use this argument in maps that do not include a GigaSMART operation (use gsop).
+When managing map rule resources, note that using this argument consumes one extra map rule.

+Argument Description oob-copy from <inline-network alias="" item="" through-list="" =""> [dir ] to <tool list="" port=""> tag <none as-inline="" =""></none></tool></inline-network> For flexible inline arrangements, configures an out-of-band (OOB) map by copying from a flexible inline map as follows: from-Specifies the OOB copy source as follows: inline network alias-Taps traffic from the source inline network of the flexible inline map. through list item-Taps traffic from a tool member in the a-to-b or b- to-a list.
+All sources of an OOB copy configuration must be a member of the flexible inline map, either an inline network in the from parameter or a single member of the a-to-b or b-to-a inline tool list. dir-Specifies the direction of the source from which to tap traffic as follows: a-to-b -Taps traffic from the a-to-b side of the source. b-to-a -Taps traffic from the b-to-a side of the source. to -Specifies the destination inline tools.
+The to parameter can be a regular tool port, a hybrid port, or a GigaStream on the same GigaVUE node. tag -Specifies the OOB copy tag as follows: none -Does not tag packets going to the OOB tool.
+The default is none . as-inline -Uses the same external VLAN tag as the flexible inline map.
+For example: (config) # map alias flexmap oob-copy from param traffic control iN1 dir a-to-b to it1 tag as-inline Specifies an option to pass GTP control traffic (GTP-c) to all GigaSMART engines in a GTP engine group.
 A GTP engine group has multiple GigaSMART engine port members.
 For example: (config) # map alias to_vp_ctrl param traffic control Refer to "GTP Engine Grouping" section in the GigaVUE-FM User's Guide for details.
-Also refer to the "GigaSMART GTP Correlation" and the "GigaSMART GTP Whitelisting and GTP Flow Sampling" sections in the GigaVUE-FM User's
+Also refer to the "GigaSMART GTP Correlation" and the "GigaSMART GTP Whitelisting and GTP Flow Sampling" sections in the GigaVUE-FM User's Guide. priority <after <map="" name=""> before <map name=""> highest lowest></map></after> Sets the priority of the map relative to other maps.
+A packet matching multiple maps is sent to the map with the highest priority.
+For example: (config) # map alias map1 priority before map2